-Just how hard could it be to install a new center stand spring anyway?
+How hard can it be to install a center stand spring, right?
 Hook one end onto the center stand and stretch the spring far enough to slip the other end over the hook on the frame.
-Nothing to it, right?
+Nothing to it!

-I've tried gripping the loose end with vice-grips and pushing or pulling until my eyes started bugging.
-I think I succeeded that way once, but nearly blew a gasket doing it.
+My favorite was gripping the loose end with vice-grips and pushing or pulling until I began getting bug-eyed.
+I actually succeeded that way once, but nearly blew a gasket doing it.
 A fellow could hurt himself that way!

 At first glance this method seems to be pure genius.
-If you actually try it, however, you'll discover as I did how difficult it is to keep those pennies or washers from falling out as you add new ones.
-Reliable sources say that it can be done, but it may not be quite as easy as one might suppose and it certainly helps if you have three hands.
+However, if you actually try it you'll discover as I did how difficult it is to keep the pennies and washers from falling out as new ones are added.
+Reliable sources say that it can be done, but let me assure you - it's not as easy as one might suppose and it certainly helps if you have three hands.

 The simple trick that made the job child's play for me was to pull the spring on with a piece of string.
 Step-by-step instructions with photos below:

 It may take a couple of tries to slip the spring over the hook, but stretching the spring is pretty easy.

-The first time I tried this trick I used a piece of 1/4" polypropylene rope and it was somewhat difficult to remove the rope, I ended up cutting it out.
-The next time I used household sisal string and there was no problem in tearing it out.
+The first time I tried this trick I used a piece of 1/4" polypropylene rope and it was difficult to remove the rope, I ended up cutting it out.
+The next time I used ordinary household sisal string and there was no problem in tearing it out.
 If the string you have is lighter, just double it up.

 Finally, if you have some time on your hands, you could fabricate a " spring puller" like one of the ones described by Hans Muller.